Cristina de Middel: Life and work

-De Middel self-published The Afronauts in 2012, a photobook about the short-lived Zambian space program in Southern Africa.
-The book quickly sold out and the work was met with critical acclaim.
+She self-published The Afronauts in 2012, a photobook about the short-lived Zambian space program in Southern Africa.
+The book explored the history of the failed 1960s space program through staged re-enactments, challenging "viewers' perceptions about what's real and what's not."
 She was nominated for the 2013 Deutsche Börse Photography Prize for The Afronauts.

-In 2013, de Middel received the Infinity Award from the International Center of Photography.
 In 2017 she became a nominee member of Magnum Photos and in 2022 became a full member.
+In June 2022, she became the first Spaniard to be elected president of Magnum.